psevestre/openid-fapi/Financial_API_Grant_Management.md

 Examples:

+* In the UK, TPPs currently use `GET /account-access-consents/{ConsentId}` custom endpoint to retrieve authorization details from the ASPSP.

 * In banking, the client could query the details of a grant to determine what accounts have been added to the grant by a user or other fine grain details of the authorisation (when the user has a choice).

 * When another user's authorisation is required and this occurs after the original authorisation was granted by the user, the client can query the status of consent at any point after the authorization to determine if full user consent has been obtained.